Gornak40/algolymp/README.md

 2. Build and commit `valuer.cfg` (in Ejudge format);
 3. Build and print `scoring.tex` (in Moscow summer olympiad school format).

-Not very fast now, waiting for `absentInput` parameter in Polygon API.
+~~Not very fast now, waiting for `absentInput` parameter in Polygon API.~~

+Thanks to Mike, it's been working fast since 30.01.2024.

 ### Flags
 - `-i` - problem id (required)